drnida/biosort/README.md

 Self Generating Sorting Algorithm

+3/24/14
+Regular updates are hard.
+The program is currently being refined, but is fully operational.
+A number of test runs indicate a marked improvement in efficiency of C++ programs over time with selective pressure applied.
+Next step: some sort of GUI for ease of use, and addressing bottlenecking. -jws

 1/16/14
 Python can successfully write a c++ program, compile it, run it and report its success/failure.
 The program is invoked by running the biosort.sh shell script in the main biosort directory.